2025 State Legislative Priorities

-For the 2024 State legislative session, Align Minneapolis Will have three top priorities for which we will advocate at the capitol.
+For the 2025 State legislative session, Align Minneapolis has 4 top priorities for which we will advocate at the capitol. read more below or check out the one-pager for more details.

-Align Minneapolis is part of the Homes for All coalition and endorses the full Homes for All agenda, found here.
+Align Minneapolis is part of the Homes for All coalition and endorses the full Homes for All agenda, which will be released soon and share here as it becomes available

 Bill of Rights for People Utilizing Shelter